dart-lang/site-www/src/tools/pub/verified-publishers.md

 lets you know that the pub.dev site verified the identity of the publisher of a package.
 For example, [dart.dev]({{site.pub}}/publishers/dart.dev/)
-is the verified publisher for packages that are supported by Google's Dart team.
+is the verified publisher for packages that Google's Dart team supports.

-The badge appears in several places on pub.dev, next to packages published by verified publishers:
+The badge appears in several places on pub.dev, next to packages that verified publishers published:

   * Package search results
   * Package detail pages